SoftBank's Son hails 'golden eggs' as Vision Fund rallies

 SoftBank Group Corp on Monday reported that third quarter net profit ballooned more than 20 times, beating estimates, driven by recovery at its Vision Fund unit.

-TOKYO: SoftBank Group Corp's Vision Fund unit posted an 844 billion yen (US$8 billion) third quarter profit on Monday as Chief Executive Masayoshi Son hailed the bounce back of his investment portfolio.
+TOKYO: SoftBank Group Corp Chief Executive Masayoshi Son boasted of delivering "golden eggs" on Monday, after his company's Vision Fund unit rebounded from a loss to record an 844 billion yen (US$8 billion) third quarter profit.

 The profit marks a sea change from a year earlier when high-profile misses such as the flopped IPO of office sharing firm WeWork and the COVID-19 pandemic forced Son to sell assets to stabilise his investing empire.

+Chinese regulators halted the bumper IPO of its Alibaba's fintech affiliate Ant in November.
+Son said China is becoming more concerned about antitrust and financial regulation but this is necessary for companies that will continue to grow.

+One of Japan's wealthiest people, Son is viewed as a maverick in a business culture that generally eschews risk taking.

-But with interest rates at rock bottom, an ebullient market is now driving tech stock gains and a turnaround at the Vision Fund unit.
+Rock bottom interest rates and an ebullient market that is driving tech stock gains have helped the turnaround at the Vision Fund unit.

-Son returned to a favoured analogy – that SoftBank is a goose that lays golden eggs by backing fast-growing companies such as Alibaba.

-Softbank-backed firms home selling platform Opendoor and food delivery app operator Doordash went public during the quarter.
+Softbank-backed firms that went public during the quarter include selling platform Opendoor and food delivery app operator Doordash.

 Softbank said unrealised gains in Doordash amounted to US$10.7 billion.